yeticgi/ambient-packaging-engine/docs/index.md

    - In the upper right corner of the screen is a Pause button rendered by React.
    - In the upper left corner of the screen is some version info rendered by React.
 4. Tapping on a rotating cube should play a sound effect and toggle its rotation on/off.
-5. Tapping the Pause button should toggle time.
+5. Tapping the Pause button should play a sound effect and also toggle time.
 So if the cubes were rotating, they should stop while paused.
 6. Pause button should now be the Resume button.
-Pressing the Resume button should turn time back on.
+Pressing the Resume button should play a sound effect and also turn time back on.
 7. A WebXR button should be visible at the bottom center of the screen that can be in a few different states:
    1. If the browser does not support AR it should say: `WEBXR NOT AVAILABLE` or `AR NOT SUPPORTED`
    2. If the device supports AR and the browser supports the WebXR API it should say `START AR`.